groths89/cards-game-engine/README.md

 - **"Stall" card (3):** Detects when a 3 is played as a stall.
 - **"Clearing" second 3:** Implements the rule where the second 3 played in a round clears the pile and gives the turn to the player who played it (acting as a 2).
 - **Ace of Spades starts:** Implements the rule where the player holding the Ace of Spades goes first.
+- **Handling rounds of play:** Implements logic for consecutive passes and the start of a new round.
+- **Player input:** Allows players to enter "Play" or "Pass" as their action and specify cards to play via text input.
-- **Game over detection:** Determines when the game ends (only one player left with cards).
+- **Basic game over detection:** Determines when the game ends (only one player left with cards).
+- **Game loop:** Implements a main game loop to drive the game flow based on player actions and game state.
+- **Card input parsing:** Robustly parses player input to identify cards to play, handling different formats and validating against the player's hand.
 - **Basic game state tracking:** Keeps track of the current player, the cards on the pile, and the current play rank and count.

 ## Next Steps

-- Detecting the end of a "round of play based on consecutive passes
-- Allowing the last player to play to lead the next round
-- Tracking when a player runs out of cards and is out of the game
-- Determining the game over condition (only one player left with cards)
 - Tracking the order in which players go out to determine their rank
+- Tracking players who are out of the game.
+- Determining the order in which players go out (ranking).
+- Implementing the `handle_player_out()` method in the game loop.
+- Implementing the `end_game()` method to declare the "Asshole".
+- Potentially adding support for more complex passing scenarios.
+- More comprehensive unit tests.
+- Development of a graphical user interface (UI).

 ## How to Use